hspencer/gridspace/README.md

 - `,` `.` toggle curve tension
 - `q` exit
 - `←` - `→` - `↑` - `↓` move the entire grid in `mouseX` units

+I'm totally aware that these key commands are a little bit awkward.
+Please bare it with me.

 Note: colors are acquired randomly from this palette
 ![color palette](data/pal.png) which can be found in the `/data` folder.
 By editing this file, you'll modify line colors.